 - colour code items to make things clearer at a glance

 - Planning and preparing the evening meals; I try to organise the night before either by getting out the meat and placing in the fridge (to defrost slowly) or making up the salad and side dishes (if suitable and depending on what I am serving the following day).
-Otherwise, I try to prep my dinner after my boot camp sessions and always before midday.

 So there you have it, all mothers are extremely busy; yet I am sure if we all sat down and did our own personal schedules, there just might be small space of free time somewhere.